zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

    *ndigits* is omitted or is `None`, it returns the nearest integer to its input.

-   For the built-in types supporting :func:`round`, values are rounded to the closest multiple of 10 to the power minus *ndigits*; if two multiples are equally close, rounding is done toward the even choice (so, for example, both `round(-1.5)` and `round(-0.5)` are `0`, and `round(1.5)` is `2`).
+   For the built-in types supporting `round`, values are rounded to the closest multiple of 10 to the power minus *ndigits*; if two multiples are equally close, rounding is done toward the even choice (so, for example, both `round(-1.5)` and `round(-0.5)` are `0`, and `round(1.5)` is `2`).